KARAN-D05/8-Bit-Breadboard-Computer/Programmable_RAM(StoredProgramExecution)/Readme.md

 ## Programmable RAM (Stored Program Execution)
-- In Stored Program execution also known as Von Neumann Architecture, we store the program in the memory as sequence of machine code instructions that are sequentially executed one by one by the hardware.
+- In Stored Program execution, we store the program(microcode/control words) in the memory as sequence of machine code instructions that are sequentially executed one by one by the hardware.

 <p align="center">